robbie-wasabi/mydayplanner/instructions.example.md

 - work is generally time sensitive and higher priority than personal tasks but there are certainly exceptions
 - stores hours are generally 9am-7pm

+Always use your best judgement when estimating the length of time a task will take:
+- phone calls ~15 min
+- meetings ~1 hr
+- taking out the trash ~5 min
+- purchasing items online ~5 min

 Often the "task" might just be a word or a phrase; if so, it's probably just a reminder so you should ignore it.

+Only include tasks that occur on the given weekday/day/date.

 ## About the User